-The key metrics at the Business Unit level provide line of sight for our employees on key drivers of our business, namely production, cost and sustainability.
-In addition, the weighting on safety in the bonus plan overall was increased.
-For 2015 we are using ("LTDIF") as the safety metric for our bonus plan.
-LTDIF is the sum of our lost time injury frequency ("LTIF") and our disabling injury frequency.
-Accordingly our 2015 LTDIF target of 0.65 is not directly comparable to our 2014 LTIF target of 0.45.
+The key metrics at the business unit level provide line of sight for our employees on key drivers of our business, namely production, cost and sustainability.
 Sustainability performance is measured against objectives established with each operation at the beginning of the year.
-Objectives are focused on the implementation of sustainable practices in the specific areas of water, community, biodiversity, energy, and tailings management.
-We include safety and sustainability as metrics because they are core values that we want to embed in the culture and pay philosophy of the Corporation.
+Objectives are focused on the implementation of sustainable practices in the specific areas of the environment, tailings management, community, water, biodiversity and energy.

+We include safety and sustainability as key metrics of our evaluation of corporate and business unit performance because they are core values that we want to embed in the culture and pay philosophy of the Corporation.

 The bonus ratings determined for Management reflect a holistic assessment of performance that is within Management's control.
-The ROCE targets are adjusted for key commodity prices and the U.S. dollar exchange rate to provide for recognition of excellent operating performance during periods of low commodity prices while avoiding windfall payouts during periods of high commodity prices.
-The emphasis of the bonus plan is to incent management to control the controllable.
-Our long-term incentive program provides a direct link to changes in commodity prices, which to a large extent drive shareholder returns.
+The adjustment of financial targets for key commodity prices and the U.S. dollar exchange rate provides for recognition of excellent operating performance during periods of low commodity prices while avoiding windfall payouts during periods of high commodity prices.
+It will also penalize under performance by Management which might otherwise be disguised by rising commodity prices.
+The emphasis of the annual incentive program is to incent Management to control the controllable.
+While our annual incentive program focuses on short term results and outcomes within the control of Management, our long-term incentive program provides a direct link to changes in commodity prices, which to a large extent drive shareholder returns.

-In addition to adjusted ROCE and LTDIF, the Compensation Committee reviews a broad set of qualitative objectives developed by the CEO with input from the business units, to understand the quality and sustainability of the financial results, to assess documented results of cost management initiatives, to consider the achievement of key milestones within our long-term development programs and to remove the impact of certain exogenous events outside of the control of Management (such as natural disasters or force majeure declarations by third parties).
-A similar review is conducted at the Business Unit level between the CEO and the Business Unit heads to determine the individual Business Unit scores, with additional consideration of relative performance between the Business Units.
-Weightings for each component vary by position, reflecting the impact each position has on company-wide and Business Unit performance (e.g. a Business Unit executive has a higher weighting on Business Unit performance compared to a corporate executive).
+In addition to the measures described above, the Compensation Committee reviews a broad set of qualitative objectives developed by the CEO with input from the business units, to understand the quality and sustainability of the financial results, to assess documented results of cost Management initiatives, to consider the achievement of key milestones within our long-term development programs and to remove the impact of certain events outside of the control of Management (such as natural disasters or force majeure declarations by third parties).
+A similar review is conducted at the business unit level between the CEO and the business unit heads to determine the individual business unit scores, with additional consideration of relative performance between the business units.
+Weightings for each component vary by position, reflecting the impact each position has on company-wide and business unit performance (e.g. a business unit executive has a higher weighting on business unit performance compared to a corporate executive).
 Target bonuses are expressed as a percentage of base salary and are payable based on overall target performance.